Dual-species Bose-Einstein condensates of $^{7}$Li and $^{133}$Cs

-As the field gradient reduces during Cs evaporation, we align the Li ODT with the Cs ODT in the same x-y plane.
+As the magnetic-field gradient reduces during Cs evaporation, we align the Li ODT with the Cs ODT in the same x-y plane.
 Subsequently, the bias field is increased to 886~G to optimize the evaporation efficiency for both Li and Cs.
 Following the field change, we gradually reduce the power of the Li ODT to perform Li forced evaporation.

 After completing separate evaporative cooling on Li and Cs, we proceed to combine them in the 1550-nm trap.
-We move the Li ODT to the same height as Cs, with one of the 1550-nm beams passing through the center of the Li trap, and then gradually ramp down the Li ODT.
-This process allows the Li atoms to be transferred to the Cs trap.
+When the Li ODT is adjusted to the same height as Cs, one of the 1550-nm beams passes through its center.
+Subsequently, we turn off the Li ODT and transfer the Li atoms to the Cs trap.
 However, at this stage, the 1550-nm trap lacks sufficient depth to effectively trap Li, leading to a loss of approximately 80$\%$ of the Li atoms.
 While increasing the trap depth of the 1550-nm ODT could improve the Li transfer, it would also raise the Cs temperature, leading to excessive Li losses during thermalization with Cs.
 To address this issue, we introduce an additional dipole beam with a wavelength of 780 nm.